HL7/bulk-data/input/pagecontent/export.md

       <td><span class="label label-info">optional</span></td>
       <td>0..1</td>
       <td>boolean</td>
-      <td>When provided, a server with support for the parameter MAY return a portion of bulk data output files to a client prior to all output files being available and/or MAY list output files in multiple output manifests. <a href="#manifest-link">See details below</a>.
+      <td>When provided, a server with support for the parameter MAY return a portion of bulk data output files to a client prior to all output files being available and/or MAY distribute bulk data output files among multiple manifests and provide links for clients to page through the manifests. <a href="#manifest-link">See details below</a>.
       </td>
     </tr>
   </tbody>